dwave-training/nl-opt-intro/README.md

 # Exercise 2
 Open "NL Solver-Constraints.ipynb" and follow the instructions to create a simple model with an objective and 2 constraints

+# Exercises 3 and 4

+Open "NL Solver-Data Types-Set and List.ipynb" and follow the instructions

 # References
 Reference the following links for documentation: